StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 ### partition_desc

-Partition description can be used in the following three ways:
+Partition description can be used in the following ways:

-#### LESS THAN
+#### Create partitions dynamically

+[Dynamic partitioning](../../../table_design/dynamic_partitioning.md) provides a time-to-live (TTL) management for partitions.
+StarRocks automatically creates new partitions in advance and removes expired partitions to ensure data freshness.
+To enable this feature, you can configure Dynamic partitioning related properties at table creation.

+#### Create partitions one by one

+**Specify only the upper bound for a partition**

 Syntax: